maxtaco/oneshallpass/README.md

 ### What is the crypto behind One Shall Pass?

+## Version 2

+In a nuthsell, HMAC-SHA512 \[[1](#citations),[2](#citations)\],
+and PBKDF-2 \[[3](#citations)\] with some slight tweaks.

+The 1SP input form takes as input five key pieces of information:

+* _p_, the passphrase
+* _e_, the email address
+* _s_, the security parameter.
+* _h_, the host to generate a password for
+* _g_, the generation number of this password

+The first three fields are fed as input to PBKDF-2.
+This has the result of making the input passphrase harder to crack.
+For every guess an adversary makes, he will have to run multiple calls to HMAC-SHA512 to check if his guess is correct.
+1SP, version 2, runs the PBKDF-2 algorithm as follows:

+* _PRF_, the pseudo-reandom password, is HMAC-SHA512;
+* _P_, the password, is the passphrase _p_ taken from the user-input;
+* _S_, the salt, is _e_, the user's email address;
+* _c_, the iteration count, is 2^(s+1); and
+* _dkLen_, the derived key length, is just 512 bits, the output of the chose _PRF_.
+Therefore, only one block is needed from PBKDF-2.

+This algorithm outputs _DK_, a 512-bit derived key.
+This needs to be done only once per session, and the output can be cached for use across multiple sites.
+Then, each site's password is computed as:

+  HMAC-SHA512(_DK_, [ "OneShallPass v2.0", _e_, _h_, _g_, _i_ ])

+for an iterator _i_ that starts at 0.
+You can think of this rought as signing the message "User _e_ wants to log into site _h_" with the private signing key derived from _p_.

+1SP version 2 will terminate on a given _i_ once the following two conditions are met:

+1. When the hash is base64-encoded, the leftmost 8 characters contain at least 1 uppercase, 1 lowercase, and 1 digit, and no more than 5 uppercase, lowercase or digit characters.
+1. The first 16 characters of the base64-encoding contain no symbols (_e.g._, "/", "+" or "=")

+The nice part about this version of 1SP (rather than the previous version), is that the expensive computation (the iterated hashing of the input passphrase) needs to happen only once per session, and not once per site.
+The adversary still has to do the same amount of work in either case.

+## Version 1

 In a nuthsell, HMAC-SHA512 \[[1](#citations),[2](#citations)\], with some slight tweaks.

 The 1SP input form takes as input five key pieces of information: